Vaidehi-js/Xenon-Stack-Task/README.md

 It provides the functionality of User's log in and log out and an option of creating a Log in Id and password.

-User can add products to the cart as of their choice.
+Users can add products to the cart as of their choice.
 The products of the cart then proceeded for the payment gateway.
 (or) User can directly go for buying option.